bryanseah234/sgStyleSnap2025/tasks/04-social-features-privacy.md

 ## Acceptance Criteria:
-- [ ] Users can search for friends by email
+- [ ] Users can search for friends by username or email (secure)
+- [ ] **CRITICAL**: Search prevents database scraping:
+  - Minimum 3-character queries enforced
+  - Rate limiting active (20/minute)
+  - Results limited to 10 users
+  - No pagination or result counts
+  - Random ordering on each search
+  - Email addresses never exposed
 - [ ] Friend requests can be sent and accepted
 - [ ] Privacy settings are strictly enforced
 - [ ] Friend's closets only show 'friends' privacy items
 - [ ] Profile page displays user info and settings
+- [ ] Monitoring alerts on suspicious search patterns